Montana-Media-Arts/webDesignFall2024/_docs/topic-06/01-image-int/04-page.md

 </div>

 The first attribute that we will need to consider is `src=""`.
-Within the double quotes you will need to include a **source** to the location of the desired image.
+Within the double quotes, you will need to include a **source** to the location of the desired image.

-This will typically be a **relative URL** to a file stored on the same server as the web page, but can also be an **absolute URL** to an image anywhere on the Internet.
+This will typically be a **relative URL** to a file stored on the same server as the web page, but it can also be an **absolute URL** to an image anywhere on the Internet.